-NAME condition-name can be u ne condition that you are testing.
-This used in /KEY, /DATA, /OMIT, and / ter it has been defined using the / TEST Specifies the conditiona il test. field-name Specifies the name of the field you are testing.
-The field-name must be defined previously by the /FIELD qualifier. operator Specifies the logical or relational operator used in the conditional test.
+NAME condition-name can Specifies the name of the condition that you are testing.
+This condition-name can be used in /KEY, /DATA, /OMIT, and /INCLUDE qualifiers after it has been defined using the /CONDITION qualifier.

+TEST Specifies the conditi onal test.

+field-name Specifies the name of the field you are testing.
+The field-name must be defined previously by the /FIELD qualifier.

+operator Specifies the logical or relational operator used in the conditional test.
 The logical operators that you can use are AND and OR.
-The relational operators that you can specify are as follows: EQ = Equal to NE = Not equal to GT = Greater than GE = Greater than or equal to LT = Less than LE = Less than or equal to test-condition Specifies the constant or field- name against which you are testing.
-A constant is specified with the following format: Decimal_digits (default) %Ddecimal_digits %Ooctal_digits %Xhexadecimal_digits "character" Normally, you do not need to specify the radix operator (%D); however, test-condition will field-name. -------------
+The relational operators that you can specify are as follows: EQ = Equal to

+NE = Not equal to

+GT = Greater than

+GE = Greater than or equal to

+LT = Less than LE = Less than or equal to

+test-condition Specifies the constant or field-name against which you are testing.
+A constant is specified with the following format:

+Decimal_digits (default)

+%Ddecimal_digits %Ooctal_digits

+%Xhexadecimal_digits

+"character"

+Normally, you do not need to specify the radix operator (%D); however, test- condition will assume the same data type as the field-name.